Rodelph/2D-Platformer/README.md

 Please build your project in release mode, and then put the DLL files (mentionned above) in the " x64/Release " folder right next to the .exe file of the project.

+To compile the project you can type the command :

+./compile.sh

+If the file does not want to execute, or is not executable use this command to make compile.sh executable.

+chmod +x compile.sh

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 Enjoy !!